Produce profitable results

 How to Improve Marketing ROI and Produce Profitable Results for your Company.

 You may be the most creative marketer this side of town, but if you cannot deliver results to the bottom line, both you and your company will fail.
 It’s as simple as that.

-Marketing leaders who haven’t lost their jobs due to COVID-19 must concentrate their slashed resources where they best serve customer needs and deliver value.
+Marketing leaders must concentrate their limited resources where they best serve customer needs and deliver value.

 No other department – other than IT – has changed so dramatically over the last decade than marketing.
 New strategies and solutions are constantly evolving, making common practices obsolete.
 To glean insight on what distinguishes a high-performing marketing organization from the mediocre, a comprehensive research study was conducted with over 10,000 marketers in 92 countries.
 Not surprisingly, those sophisticated in their use of data grew faster as well having a purposeful brand plus investment in marketing infrastructure.
 These companies also outperformed competitors in many KPIs including employee satisfaction, market share, net promoter score, and customer engagement.
 Heck, even the major league sports teams are living and dying by data analytics in their attempts to win championships!

 A picture tells a thousand words, but data puts stories to action.

 It is quite astonishing to witness the proliferation of marketing technology.
 The MarTech market has exploded from just 150 products in 2011 to well over 8,000 solutions today and is worth an estimated $50 billion.
 Gartner correctly predicted that CMOs would spend more on IT than CIOs!
 For marketers, this investment and focus on data comes with significant performance expectations.
 Not only must marketing test, integrate and train on these technologies, but they must become power users while also connecting results to sales.